 In response to the 2009 Federal funding rescission of STP-DA funds, the MPO's Executive Board directed staff to create the Locally Administered Projects Program (LAPP) as a mechanism to protect funds from future rescissions.
 The LAPP was approved by the Executive Board in March 2010, and was first used to program projects for Federal Fiscal Year 2012.
 The goal of the program is to develop a holistic approach to identifying and prioritizing highly effective transportation solutions for bicycle, pedestrian, transit, and roadway projects.
 The program allows member agencies to apply for funding for specific project phases (preliminary engineering, NEPA documentation, right-of-way acquisition, or construction) that are anticipated to be obligated during the coming fiscal year.
 The program also requires recipients to monitor progress of the funding obligation and report that progress to the MPO.
 The program involves two training sessions - one for applicants and one for recipients.
 Additional training on federal project administration is under development by NCDOT.
-In FY 2018, the MPO programmed nearly \$25 million through LAPP for FFY 2019 projects.
+In FY 2019, the MPO programmed nearly \$25 million through LAPP for FFY 2020 projects.
 The MPO will continue to maintain and improve the LAPP process during the coming fiscal year.
-In FY 2019, staff will conduct applicant training, conduct a call for projects for FFY 2020, and conduct recipient training once projects have been selected for programming.
+In FY 2021, staff will conduct applicant training, conduct a call for projects for FFY 2022, and conduct recipient training once projects have been selected for programming.
+MPO staff will continue to monitor the federal rescission scheduled to take place in July 2020, and will make recommendations to the Executive Board for methods and strategies related to protecting the MPO's direct allocation funds, and assist local project managers with moving projects through the process to funding authorization.